chung-sun/eye-exercise/README.md

   </ol>
 </h2>
 <h2>
-  Road Map: Many things can be improved in this proect.
+  Road Map: Many things can be improved in this project.
 We can add to change the color of the eye when the mouse move over the eye.
 Or we can make the to wink when we click the mouse over the eyes.

 </h2>